cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 ## Life Before the Lab {#life}

-### Classically Trained Pianist, Since Age 3
+### Classically Trained Pianist
 I began playing the piano at the age of 3 and pursued professional training at Yewon School and Seoul Arts High School, two of Korea’s most prestigious arts institutions.
 During my teenage years, I won several major national music competitions and performed extensively as both a soloist and an accompanist for violinists, cellists, and vocalists in concert and competition settings.
 I also collaborated with the Seoul Symphony Orchestra in a performance of Grieg’s Piano Concerto in A minor.
 At the age of 14, I was prestigiously selected as a musical prodigy by the Kumho Asiana Group—one of Korea’s leading conglomerates—which led to my own solo debut recital.
 My favorite repertoire includes Bach–Busoni’s *Chaconne*, Mendelssohn’s *Variations sérieuses*, Chopin’s Ballades, and more.

 <div align="center" style="margin: 20px 0;">
   <img src="{{ '/assets/images/chaewon2.JPG' | relative_url }}" alt="Chaewon Lee performing" width="400" style="border-radius: 12px;" />
 </div>

-### Former Investment Banker and Economist, Based in Korea’s Wall Street
+### Former Investment Banker and Economist
-Before entering academia, I worked at Korea Investment & Securities in Yeouido, Seoul, widely recognized as Korea’s financial hub.
+Before entering academia, I worked at Korea Investment & Securities in Yeouido, Seoul, widely recognized as Korea’s wall street.
 I first served as a junior investment banker in the Equity Capital Market Department, where I worked on IPOs for KOSPI and KOSDAQ, conducting due diligence, accounting analysis, and preparing listing applications.
 I later transitioned to the Research Center as a junior economist, where I authored analytical reports on global macroeconomic trends and financial markets, and led forecasting for indicators such as exchange rates, crude oil prices, and international policy rates.